OneDrive/onedrive-sdk-ios/docs/items.md

 ODItemContentRequest *request = [[[odClient drive] items:<item_id>] contentRequest];

 [request downloadWithCompletion:^(NSURL *filePath, NSURLResponse *urlResponse, NSError){
-   // The file path to the item on disk, this is a temporary file and will be removed
+   // The file path to the item on disk.
+This is a temporary file and will be removed
    // after the block is done executing.
 }];

 [request uploadFromFile:<file_path> completion:^(ODItem *item, NSError *error){
-    //returns the item that was just uploaded
+    // Returns the item that was just uploaded.
 }];

 [request uploadFromData:<data_object> completion:*(ODItem *item, NSError *error){
-    // Same as above but uploaded from memory
+    // Returns the item that was just uploaded from memory.
 }];

 ```